-- Choose which pumpkins to spray paint (we did Black, Gold and matte Grey).
-I recommend doing this outside or in a garage.
-I put kraft packing paper and garbage bags down, and wore rubber gloves to avoid mess!
+- Choose which pumpkins to spray paint (We have done Black, Gold, Grey, Pink and Cream over the years!.
+We recommend doing this outside or in a garage to spray.
+We put kraft packing paper and garbage bags down, and wear rubber gloves to avoid mess!

 - Then use gold Spray Paint to paint Fabric Studs.
 I found it near impossible to find shiny gold studs at any craft store.
 So this was the best way to achieve the look!
 Again use kraft paper.

 - The studs have a tendency to lay on the face (which is where you want the paint to be), so I found I just sprayed some of the paint into a small “puddle” and dipped the studs in.
 Then lay to dry on their side, try to rotate after about a half hour.

 - If you are not keen to spend the time spray painting studs, you can also search for “gold fabric studs” on Amazon and eliminate this step!

 - The next day, Once paint has dried on black pumpkins, Paint all pumpkin stems Gold with Acrylic Paint.

 - Once Studs have dried, decide where you want to place them on your pumpkin.
 I chose to place some along the seams on some, do a sort of Ombre on one and to create designs on others.
 Get creative!

 - Stand back and wait for the compliments to roll in on your awesome Fall/ Halloween Décor!

 Black With Pyramid Studs